 Change in non-prisoner population

-Any change in the estimated prisoner population from one year to the next will be reflected in the general population of England and Wales – those joining and leaving the prisoner population will create a resulting inflow and outflow between the general population.
+Any change in the estimated prisoner population from one year to the next will be reflected in the general population of England and Wales; those joining and leaving the prisoner population will create a resulting inflow and outflow between the general population.

-In order to distribute inflows and outflows of prisoners to and from the general population of England and Wales, the local authority distribution of the previous year’s population estimate is used and we distribute flows to the local authorities with the highest populations.
+In order to distribute inflows and outflows of prisoners to and from the general population of England and Wales, the local authority distribution of the previous year’s population estimate is used, and we distribute flows to the local authorities with the highest populations.

 Foreign national offenders and offenders from other parts of the UK

-The prisoners component of the population estimates assumes that all prisoners in England and Wales remain in England and Wales following the completion of their sentence.
-Foreign national offenders who are deported following completion of their sentence or ex-prisoners who move to other parts of the UK are not accounted for in this method.
+The prisoner component of the population estimates assumes that all prisoners in England and Wales remain in England and Wales following the completion of their sentence.
+Foreign national offenders who are deported following completion of their sentence, or ex-prisoners who move to other parts of the UK are not accounted for in this method.
 Owing to difficulties in accurately estimating this population, it is assumed that the flow of ex-prisoners returning to England and Wales from elsewhere balances out these flows.Back to table of contents